m4sterbunny/NewPortfolio/source/pages/portfolio.rst

 .. topic:: Note

-  For Web3-related articles, see the :ref:`Web3 articles <web3Articles>` section in the blockchain-focused page.
+  For Web3-related articles, see the :ref:`Web3 articles <web3Articles>` section on the blockchain-focused page.

 .. list-table:: Authored articles
    :widths: 25 50 25